amartinsan/Metagenomic_scripts/README.md

 Repository in various scripts and snippets of code used in mostly bioinformatic research.

-From school work, to M.Sc. and bioinformatics jobs.
+From school, to my M.Sc. and bioinformatics jobs.

 R code use in amplicon analysis (Qiime2, Graphs, ordination analyses and more) : [Amplicon 16s rRNA](https://github.com/amartinsan/Metagenomic_scripts/tree/main/Amplicon_scripts)